XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 * If the corresponding [EscrowCreate transaction][] specified a `FinishAfter` time that is after the close time of the most recently-closed ledger, the EscrowFinish transaction fails.
 * If the corresponding [EscrowCreate transaction][] specified a `CancelAfter` time that is before the close time of the most recently-closed ledger, the EscrowFinish transaction fails.

+**Note:** The [transaction cost](concept-transaction-cost.html) to submit an EscrowFinish transaction is higher if it contains a fulfillment.
+Instead of the usual base cost of 10 [drops of XRP](reference-rippled.html#specifying-currency-amounts), an EscrowFinish transaction costs 42 drops plus another 1 drop for every 16 bytes in size of the preimage.
+(For example, a fulfillment with a 32-byte preimage would cost 44 drops of XRP.)

 ## OfferCancel ##